tomato-data/DataScience-Journey/README.md

 - Recursion
 - Computational complexity and Big-O notation
 - Problem-solving using Python
-- Implementing algorithms and structures such as stacks, queues, linked lists, and trees
+- Implementing algorithms and structures such as stacks, queues, graphs and trees

 ### Mathematics in AI
 This section delves into the essential mathematical concepts used in AI and machine learning: